micczu1/monitoring-infra/README.md

 demo
 ```

-Accordingly you can exclude grafana, prometheus, or influxdb.
+Accordingly, you can exclude grafana, prometheus, or influxdb.

 #### Change passwords